nickrobson/Earth/README.md

 ## Installing

+Regardless of your Operating System, you will need [Python](https://python.org) and [Git](https://git-scm.com) installed.

+You also need to be able to either:

+* use PIP (package manager)
+* or install from PyPI (manual)

+To install from PyPI, you need to install all packages listed in `requirements.txt`.

 ### Windows:
 * Clone the GitHub repo.
 * Run the console command: `pip install -r requirements.txt`
 * To run the application, use `python earth.py`

-You can use the *Mac OS X* method if you use a Bash-compatible shell.
+You can use the *Mac OS X / Linux* method if you use a Bash-compatible shell.
 I'll be making a Batch file when I get around to it.

-### Mac OS X:
+### Mac OS X / Linux:
 * Download the [install.sh](https://raw.githubusercontent.com/nickrobson/Earth/master/install.sh) script.
+* If on Linux, install `python-gconf` through your distro's package manager.
 * Run this script to launch the program.
 All necessary files will be downloaded upon first-run.

 ## Updating